-Although most people engage in denial about things that make them feel uncomfy, denial takes on a more rigid and extreme form in addicts.
+Although most people engage in denial about things that make them feel uncomfortable, denial takes on a more rigid and extreme form in addicts.

-What this means is that someone who is clearly dependent on drink of drugs claiming otherwise doesn’t necessarily mean they’re lying.
+What this means is that someone who is clearly dependent on alcohol or drugs claiming otherwise doesn’t necessarily mean they’re lying.
 Often, it’s not a case of your loved one blatantly refusing to face black and white facts.
 Instead, they might be behaving based on a subconscious psychological strategy.

-If you believe your loved one is addicted to drink or drugs but they won’t accept this, take a step back before accusing them of lying.
+If you believe your loved one is addicted to alcohol or drugs but they won’t accept this, take a step back before accusing them of lying.

 Now, as an all-purpose defense mechanism, denial is not without merit.
 Sometimes, for someone who needs to make sweeping, demanding changes, the state of denial serves to allow some time for adjustment.
 Also, denial can effectively help people to sidestep rash decisions.

 Unfortunately, when someone is bogged down with addiction, denial simply prolongs the suffering and renders it impossible to kickstart meaningful recovery.

 Now you have a clear overview of what denial is, broadly, and within a psychological setting, we’ll explore some of the common signs of denial you might witness in someone addicted to drink or drugs.
 Before that, though, how might you establish that your loved one has an addiction and needs treatment?

 Signs of Addiction